 Paid Option – cheap things to do in Melbourne: Ride the Garden Explorer at the Royal Botanical Gardens.
 What better way to discover this 38-hectare Royal Botanical Garden than a fun little bus.
 The small hop on and off bus with live commentary takes you at a leisurely pace so you can enjoy this amazing green space with views of the gardens and the city skyline around for you

-Free Things to do in Melbourne: The City Circle Tram
+What to do in Melbourne for free: The City Circle Tram

 Free things to do in Melbourne: Free Walking Tours